Jason Holder disappointed at 'lack of solidarity' over anti-racism protests

 “I personally was a bit disappointed to see how the Pakistan and Australia tours that went on after ours, that they were not showing their solidarity afterwards,” the skipper said.

-Holder's remarks came as he accepted the Cricket Writers' Club (CWC) Peter Smith Award, announced on Tuesday, which recognises outstanding contribution to the presentation of cricket to the public.
+Holder's remarks came as he accepted the Cricket Writers' Club (CWC) Peter Smith Award, announced yesterday, which recognises outstanding contribution to the presentation of cricket to the public.

-Holder is currently playing in the Indian Premier League in the UAE but said he had yet to have a conversation around racial issues during this year's edition of the Twenty20 tournament.
+Holder is currently playing in the Indian Premier League in the United Arab Emirates (UAE) but said he had yet to have a conversation around racial issues during this year's edition of the Twenty20 tournament.

 “Sometimes it seems it has gone unnoticed, which is a sad thing,” he said.
 “I guess it's for us to re-highlight the importance of it.
 COVID has obviously attracted a lot of attention around it.
 Cricket West Indies has done an excellent job in continuing awareness of it.”